feature-engine/feature_engine/docs/user_guide/datetime/DatetimeSubtraction.rst

     print(data)

-We see the new variable at the right of the dataframe:
+The new variable, which expresses the difference in number of days, is at the right of the
+dataframe:

 .. code:: python